What are your store hours?

 What is the best part of your job?

 In a nutshell, candy makes people happy.
-So if a customer arrives in a less than jovial mood, once they hit the sample box, they're usually pretty happy.
-Christmas is the best because people come into the factory to watch us make candy canes and ribbon candy and we can tell that it's one of the highlights of their holiday season.
+So if a customer arrives in a less than jovial mood, once they wander around and check out our unique creations, they are usually pretty happy.
+Christmas is the best because folks tell that it's one of the highlights of their holiday season.
 For many people, the trip to Hercules Candies is part of their holiday tradition, just like trimming their tree.